 Students in formation fulfil the requirements in philosophical, theological and pastoral studies at the nearby Yarra Theological Union (YTU).

 The college is also home to professed members of the Society who teach at the YTU in their particular areas of expertise, which include Missiology, Scripture, Anthropology and History.
 Other professed SVD members live at Dorish Maru and are engaged in various ministries, including serving the pastoral needs of the formation community and helping out in pastoral supply work in nearby parishes.
 They celebrate Masses, give biblical homilies, administer the sacraments, give retreats, engage in inter-religious dialogue, and chaplaincy.
-The current rector of Dorish Maru College is Fr Joseph Nguyen SVD.
+The current rector of Dorish Maru College is Fr Michael Knight SVD.

 In addition to their studies, the students also engage in various ministries, including visiting the sick, helping provide food and friendship to the homeless, helping migrants improve their English or assisting refugees to solve their problems, as well as providing spiritual assistance to seafarers passing by Melbourne’s port.